o3de/o3de-multiplayersample/MPSGameLift/Documentation/GameLift.md

 ### Create a Player Session

-Note: `PlayerId` from the json above and `--player-id` in the command below do not need to be the same
+Note: `PlayerId` from the JSON above and `--player-id` in the command below do not need to be the same

 ```sh
 aws gamelift create-player-session --region <Region> --game-session-id <GameSessionId> --player-id Player1
 ```

-If the operation was successful, the console will display the json result.
+If the operation was successful, the console will display the JSON result.
 Record the `PlayerSessionId` for the next steps.
 Example: psess-1a2b3c45-d6e7-89fg-0hij-12kl34m56no7

 ### Connect the Client

-Add the `PlayerSessionId` into the json and paste the json into the textarea inside the Client, then press "Connect".
+Add the `PlayerSessionId` into the JSON and paste the JSON into the textarea inside the Client, then press "Connect".
 The client should now successfully connect to your local server.